-Your Oxbridge interview won’t spend too much time asking you the questions that most other medical schools focus on (for example, ‘Why Oxford/Cambridge?’ or ‘Why Medicine?’).
+Your Oxbridge interview won’t spend too much time asking you the questions that most other Medical Schools focus on (for example, ‘Why Oxford/Cambridge?’ or ‘Why Medicine?’).

-The best advice for an Oxbridge Medicine Interview is to talk aloud – even if you feel like it seems stupid, say it!
+The best advice for an Oxbridge Medicine interview is to talk aloud – even if you feel like it seems stupid, say it!
 Never answer “I don’t know”, because it completely shuts down discussion and gives the impression that you can’t tackle a problem on the spot.

 For example, you may have an interest in Alzheimer’s disease.
 A little bit of reading will tell you that there are lots of new drugs being tested on animals that have shown some effect in improving memory.
 This might start a discussion on how one can model a disease like Alzheimer’s in animals, or how good animals are as a model of human disease.

 Have a brief look at X-linked inheritance as this may be a new concept – but you really don’t have to understand it to do well on a question like this.
-All you need to do is talk aloud and be logical.
+All you need to do is talk aloud, show your thinking and be logical.

-For example, some students are given a graph of a number of individuals vaccinated on the X axis and incidence of disease on the Y axis, and are then asked to discuss it.
+For example, some students are given a graph showing a number of individuals vaccinated on the X axis and incidence of disease on the Y axis, and are then asked to discuss it.
 The graph may show that not everybody needed to be vaccinated to result in zero cases of the disease.
-This may then result in a discussion of herd immunity and its importance, as well as considering who couldn’t be vaccinated (e.g. newborn babies).
+This could then result in a discussion of herd immunity and its importance, as well as considering who couldn’t be vaccinated (e.g. newborn babies).

 The interviewers don’t mind that candidates will struggle with this kind of question in an Oxbridge Medicine interview.
 They want to discover the way you tackle questions that you don’t know the answer to.

 This is just one avenue of thought – you could pick any idea and explore it further.
 The best approach is to discuss both sides of the argument and possible wider implications.
-Interviewers will often latch on to what you say and guide you down an avenue of discussion.
+Interviewers will latch on to what you say and guide you down an avenue of discussion.

 Loading More Content